CyberEthicalMe/blog-articles/ckq5tnpa20473t8s19vbdbq9w.md

 # Exploitation (user shell)

-> 🔔 `CyberEthical.Me` is maintained purely from your donations - if you would like to boost the community, consider one-time sponsoring at the 🍻 [Buymeacoffee](https://www.buymeacoffee.com/asentinn) or use the [Sponsor](/sponsor) button.
+> 🔔 `CyberEthical.Me` is maintained purely from your donations - consider one-time sponsoring on the [Sponsor](/sponsor) button or 🎁 [become a Patron](https://www.patreon.com/bePatron?u=57522747) which also gives you some bonus perks.

 With that in the hands, we could try to get the reverse shell.